-If you want to surround yourself with nature but don’t want to sacrifice the comfort of home or the luxury of a hotel, try glamping.
-Glamping, which comes from the combination of the words “glamour” and “camping,” is a way of camping that incorporates amenities and luxury accommodations that one normally doesn’t associate with typical camping.
+If you want to surround yourself with nature but don’t want to sacrifice the comfort of a hotel, try glamping.
+Glamping combines the words “glamour” and “camping.”
+The idea of glamping is a way of camping that incorporates amenities and luxury accommodations.

 Yurts for Urban Getaways

 Any location can become a great yurt getaway, not just rural areas or typical campsites.
-The portability and relatively low cost of adding a yurt to your property has opened up possibilities for people to rent out their yurts through services such as Airbnb and earn passive income.
+The portability and relatively low cost of adding a yurt to your property have opened up possibilities.
+People rent out their yurts through services such as Airbnb and earn passive income.

-You can find yurts to rent on urban farms or on properties very close to large cities such as Los Angeles or New York.
+You can find yurts to rent on urban farms or on properties very close to large cities.
 Depending on the level of accommodations and amenities, staying in a yurt can be a lot less expensive than reserving a hotel room, and make for a more memorable experience.

 Yurts as Art Studios

 If you ever need to escape it all and focus on your artistic endeavors, yurts are a great option to bring out your creative side.
 Setting up your art studio in a yurt, tucked away from all distractions, can be the perfect solution to feeling stuck in a rut artistically.
 Some believe that working in a circular space is not only more aesthetically pleasing, but also more conducive to productivity, creativity, and a feeling of safety.
-Plus, at the end of your artistic journey, a yurt is the perfect space to throw a small party and exhibit your art to family and friends.
+At the end of your artistic journey, a yurt is a perfect space to throw an art exhibition par.